 The above deed was dated 1821, and it clearly shows ‘Theodocia Webb‘ as one of the witnesses to this deed.
 In fact I saw her signature as a witness on three of Clayton’s deeds in this time period.

 The main take-away from this document is that, obviously, Theodosia Webb was alive in 1821 when she witnessed these documents.
 Which means she died 1821 or later.
 Once again land records show their worth.

-So my question is how come no one else has seen this?
-Why am I the first to make note of it, in all the years folks have been researching the Webb family?
+I am curious why am I the first to make note of this information, in all the years folks have been researching the Webb family?
 Because if they have, I have seen no evidence of it in online family trees.

-I have always wondered to myself if I was wasting my time when I would research what appeared to be already thoroughly researched surnames.
-But this just proves to me that even though others have researched, and even written books about certain surnames, they haven’t necessarily done their due diligence.
-There is always something new to learn.
+I have always wondered if I was wasting my time researching what appeared to be already thoroughly researched surnames.
+But this just proves that even though others have researched, and even written books about a particular ancestor and their descendants, there can be something new to learn.

 I don’t remember seeing much of my great Aunt and Uncle Ruth and Herman Shepard when I was growing up.
 But I do remember some of the stories my mother would tell about Herman and his barn storming days, and how Grandma Dick use to like telling Ruth all about Herman’s old girlfriends.
 (Dick was kind of mean that way.)